aep/apogy/README.md

 ![apogydb logo](./apogy.png)
 =======

-a cloud native json schema database with durable reactors built on tikv and nats
+a cloud native json schema database with composable validation

+ - built on tikv and nats
- - strongly typed with jsonschema
+ - strong validation with validation in jsonschema or cuelang
- - durable execution inspired by k8s reconcilers
+ - durable external reconcilers inspired by kubernetes
- - declarative migrations
- - fulltext search
  - first class object manipulation cli